 The Company maintains the Regeneron Pharmaceuticals, Inc. 401(k) Savings Plan (the "Savings Plan").
-The terms of the Savings Plan, as amended and restated, allow U.S. employees who are age twenty-one or older to contribute to the Savings Plan a percentage of their compensation.
+The terms of the Savings Plan, as amended and restated, allow U.S. employees (as defined by the Savings Plan) to contribute to the Savings Plan a percentage of their compensation.
 In addition, the Company may make discretionary contributions ("Contribution"), as defined, to the accounts of participants under the Savings Plan.
-The Company recognized \$15.4 million, \$13.1 million, and \$5.7 million of Contribution expense in 2015, 2014, and 2013, respectively.
+The Company recognized \$17.7 million, \$15.4 million, and \$13.1 million of Contribution expense in 2016, 2015, and 2014, respectively.

 In 2014, the Regeneron Ireland Pension Plan (the "Ireland Plan"), a defined contribution occupational pension plan which covers all eligible Ireland-based employees (as defined by the Ireland Plan), was established.
 Contributions to the Ireland Plan are comprised of two components: (i) a minimum mandatory employee and employer contribution rate, and (ii) a matching scheme, whereby the Company will match employee contributions up to a certain percentage.
 Employees can make additional voluntary contributions to the Ireland Plan.
-Expenses related to the Company's contributions to the Ireland Plan were not material during 2015 and 2014.
+Expenses related to the Company's contributions to the Ireland Plan were not material during 2016, 2015, and 2014.